jonalmeida/jonalmeida.github.com/_posts/2013-12-27-blackberry-picture-password.markdown

 ---
 layout: post
-title: The BlackBerry Picture Password is more secure than you think
+title: BlackBerry Picture Password is more secure than you think
 category: posts

 ---